Midwife

 Midwives:

-- sometimes work in stressful conditions, as unexpected problems can arise suddenly, especially during labour.
+• sometimes work in stressful conditions, as labour can be unpredictable.

 What's the job really like?